It is a type of cell or organism that can alter its shape, mainly by spreading and retracting pseudopods.

 Rösel’s illustrations show an unidentifiable freshwater amoeba, similar in appearance to the common species now known as Amoeba proteus.

 In 1822, the genus Amoeba (from the Greek ἀμοιβή amoibe, meaning “change”) was erected by the French naturalist Bory de Saint-Vincent.
-Bory’s contemporary, CG Ehrenberg, adopted the genus in his own classification of microscopic creatures, but changed the spelling to Amoeba.
+Bory’s contemporary, CG Ehrenberg, adopted the genus to classify microscopic creatures but changed the spelling to Amoeba.

 In 1841, Felix Dujardin coined the term “sarcode” (from the Greek σάρξ sarx, “meat” and εἶδος eidos, “form”) for the “thick, glutinous and homogeneous substance” that fills the bodies of protozoal cells.

-Although the term originally referred to the protoplasm of any protozoan, it soon came to be used in a restricted sense to designate the gelatinous contents of amoeboid cells.
+Although the term initially referred to the protoplasm of any protozoan, it soon came to be used in a restricted sense to designate the gelatinous contents of amoeboid cells.

-Thirty years later, Austrian zoologist Ludwig Karl Schmarda used ‘sarcode’ as the conceptual basis for his division Sarcodea, a phyl-level group made up of ‘unstable, changeable’ organisms with bodies largely composed of ‘sarcode’.
+Thirty years later, Austrian zoologist Ludwig Karl Schmarda used ‘sarcode’ as the conceptual basis for his division Sarcodea, a phyl-level group of ‘unstable, changeable’ organisms with bodies composed mainly of ‘sarcode.’

-Later workers, including the influential taxonomist Otto Bütschli, amended this group to create the class Sarcodina, a taxon that remained in wide use for most of the 20th century.
+Later workers, including the influential taxonomist Otto Bütschli, amended this group to create the class Sarcodina, a taxon that remained widely used for most of the 20th century.

 Rhizopods were subdivided into lobose, phylum, and reticulose amoebas, according to the morphology of their pseudopods.